1998–99 Miami Heat season

 During the off-season, the Heat signed free agents Terry Porter, Clarence Weatherspoon, and later on signed Blue Edwards in February.
-The team went on a 7-game winning streak after a 1–3 start, winning 18 of their first 23 games, despite Jamal Mashburn only playing just 24 games due to a knee injury, and Voshon Lenard missing 38 games with a stress fracture in his left leg.
-The Heat finished with a 33–17 win–loss record, which earned them the #1 seed in the Eastern Conference.
+The team went on a 7-game winning streak after a 1–3 start to the regular season, winning 18 of their first 23 games, despite Jamal Mashburn only playing just 24 games due to a left knee injury, and Voshon Lenard missing 38 games with a stress fracture in his left leg.
+The Heat finished in first place in the Atlantic Division with a 33–17 record, and earned the first seed in the Eastern Conference.